carlosjhr64/korekto/examples/Tutorial.md

-There are times when you'll want to go on a side track in your proof, but then go back to some prior point discarding the side track... maybe to demonstrate a dead end.
+There are times when you'll want to go on a side track in your proof, but then go back to some prior point discarding the side track...
+Maybe to demonstrate a dead end.
 You can use `! save: '<key>'` and `! restore '<key>'` to do that:
 ```korekto
 ! save: 'backup'